wzm2256/JigsawPuzzleBaseline/Square/DiffAssemble/README.md

 A result is shown below.
-Note that the method uses a matching algorithm to place each piece in the correct discrete grid.
-This is not mentioned in the paper.
+Note that the method uses a matching algorithm to place each piece in the discrete grid.
+This is not mentioned in the paper, and I show the result before and after this matching algorithm.
 All 17116 test results can be downloaded from https://drive.google.com/file/d/1QIVtY3rr8NpIu4yc9OEMDchUFCV2mcb3/view?usp=sharing.

 | GT | After matching | Before matching|